CHRISTOPHER SUNG

 Increase the number of successful documents being sent in.

-Through an in-depth analysis of our secondary research and journey mapping, we uncovered key insights into customer behaviors.
-These insights include the following:
+Through an in-depth analysis of our secondary research and journey mapping, we uncovered key insights into customer behaviours.
+The most common mistakes that customers tended to make were the following:

 Name Change Verification